 The FAA has approved installation for the Garmin G1000 NXi in King Air 200 models, with approval for 300 and 350 models expected shortly.

 Recently, Textron Aviation announced that they were outfitting their single-engine piston aircraft with the Garmin G1000 NXi flight deck.
-According to the company, they’ll also be offering the upgraded flight deck/avionics for their King Air 200/300/350 models, both as a new installation and as a retrofit for aircraft currently in service.
+According to the company, they’ll also be offering the upgraded flight deck/avionics for their King Air 200/300/350 models as a retrofit for aircraft currently in service.

 Brad Thress, Textron Aviation’s Senior VP of Customer Service, said that the company was excited to offer the new avionics option to their king air customers, adding that the Garmin G1000 NXi offered a solution for “King Air owners and operators who want an integrated flight deck that combines the latest in cockpit technology with an upgraded visual interface.”